PlutoIncDev/pluto-go/README.md

 # Pluto Go
-Pluto Go: Microservice Framework in Golang
+Microservice Framework written for Golang.
+This is meant to offer a similar experience